nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_documentreference.md

   </tr>
 </table>

-Document security-tags is not required by GP Connect
+Document security-tags is not required by GP Connect.

 <br>